+Arthritis Australia is a charitable, not-for-profit organisation and the peak arthritis consumer body in Australia.
 Arthritis Australia's Accessible Design Division works toward educating and providing decision-making tools to industry and government at a design and procurement level, so that the needs of the broader community are understood.
 The Division has undertaken work for more than fifty organisations throughout the supply chain and clients include small family owned companies through to large organisations like Nestle, SPC, Kellogg's and HealthShare NSW.
 The Division works with its research partner Georgia Tech's Principal Research Scientist Dr Brad Fain to undertake this work.

-HealthShare NSW
+HEALTHSHARE NSW